nicuveo/nauths.fr/en/_posts/2015-03-04-colorful-design.md

 ## Requirements

 From the start, I had a few goals that I wanted to achieve.
-While some of the funny features emerged latern, while coding, those were intended from day 1.
+While some of the funny features emerged later, while coding, those were intended from day 1.

 #### A lightweight *RGB* class